Agnibh/Go-Chase-It-/README.md

 ## Basic Build Instructions

-Create a catkin_ws, feel free to skip if you already have one!
+* Create a catkin_ws, feel free to skip if you already have one!

 $ cd /home/workspace/

 $ mkdir -p /home/workspace/catkin_ws/src/

 $ cd catkin_ws/src/

 $ catkin_init_workspace

 $ cd ..

-Clone the package in catkin_ws/src/
+* Clone the package in catkin_ws/src/

 $ cd /home/whttps://github.com/Agnibh/Go-Chase-It-.git

-Build the  package
+* Build the  package

 $ cd /home/workspace/catkin_ws/

 $ catkin_make

-After building the package, source your environment
+* After building the package, source your environment

 $ cd /home/workspace/catkin_ws/

 $ source devel/setup.bash

-Once the package has been built, you can launch the simulation environment using
+* Once the package has been built, you can launch the simulation environment using

 $ roslaunch my_robot world.launch

-Interact with the robot using the ball_chaser
+*Interact with the robot using the ball_chaser.
 Open a new terminal and type the following:

 $ cd /home/workspace/catkin_ws/

 $ source devel/setup.bash

 $ roslaunch ball_chaser ball_chaser.launch

-How to view image stream from the camera?
+* How to view image stream from the camera?
 Camera image stream is published to the following topic:

 /rgb_camera/image_raw

-This stream can be viewed by following command in separate terminal:
+* This stream can be viewed by following command in separate terminal:

 $ rosrun image_view image_view image:=/rgb_camera/image_raw